PrincetonUniversity/hpc_beginning_workshop/09_example_jobs/cxx_mpi_openmp/README.md

 Hello from thread 2 of 5 on MPI process 0 of 6 on node traverse-k02g4
 Hello from thread 3 of 5 on MPI process 0 of 6 on node traverse-k02g4
 Hello from thread 4 of 5 on MPI process 0 of 6 on node traverse-k02g4
-Hello from thread 5 of 5 on MPI process 0 of 6 on node traverse-k02g4
 Hello from thread 0 of 5 on MPI process 1 of 6 on node traverse-k02g4
 Hello from thread 1 of 5 on MPI process 1 of 6 on node traverse-k02g4
 Hello from thread 2 of 5 on MPI process 1 of 6 on node traverse-k02g4
 Hello from thread 3 of 5 on MPI process 1 of 6 on node traverse-k02g4
 Hello from thread 4 of 5 on MPI process 1 of 6 on node traverse-k02g4
-Hello from thread 5 of 5 on MPI process 1 of 6 on node traverse-k02g4

 Hello from thread 0 of 5 on MPI process 2 of 6 on node traverse-k02g5
 Hello from thread 1 of 5 on MPI process 2 of 6 on node traverse-k02g5
 Hello from thread 2 of 5 on MPI process 2 of 6 on node traverse-k02g5
 Hello from thread 3 of 5 on MPI process 2 of 6 on node traverse-k02g5
 Hello from thread 4 of 5 on MPI process 2 of 6 on node traverse-k02g5
-Hello from thread 5 of 5 on MPI process 2 of 6 on node traverse-k02g5
 Hello from thread 0 of 5 on MPI process 3 of 6 on node traverse-k02g5
 Hello from thread 1 of 5 on MPI process 3 of 6 on node traverse-k02g5
 Hello from thread 2 of 5 on MPI process 3 of 6 on node traverse-k02g5
 Hello from thread 3 of 5 on MPI process 3 of 6 on node traverse-k02g5
 Hello from thread 4 of 5 on MPI process 3 of 6 on node traverse-k02g5
-Hello from thread 5 of 5 on MPI process 3 of 6 on node traverse-k02g5

 Hello from thread 0 of 5 on MPI process 4 of 6 on node traverse-k02g6
 Hello from thread 1 of 5 on MPI process 4 of 6 on node traverse-k02g6
 Hello from thread 2 of 5 on MPI process 4 of 6 on node traverse-k02g6
 Hello from thread 3 of 5 on MPI process 4 of 6 on node traverse-k02g6
 Hello from thread 4 of 5 on MPI process 4 of 6 on node traverse-k02g6
-Hello from thread 5 of 5 on MPI process 4 of 6 on node traverse-k02g6
 Hello from thread 0 of 5 on MPI process 5 of 6 on node traverse-k02g6
 Hello from thread 1 of 5 on MPI process 5 of 6 on node traverse-k02g6
 Hello from thread 2 of 5 on MPI process 5 of 6 on node traverse-k02g6
 Hello from thread 3 of 5 on MPI process 5 of 6 on node traverse-k02g6
 Hello from thread 4 of 5 on MPI process 5 of 6 on node traverse-k02g6
-Hello from thread 5 of 5 on MPI process 5 of 6 on node traverse-k02g6
 ```